chargehound/chargehound-slate/source/includes/_disputes.md

 dispute, err := ch.Disputes.Submit(&params)
 ```

-If you have rules set for the Manual Review queue and a dispute is flagged for Manual Review, you can mark a dispute as reviewed and submit it by submitting the dispute with the `force` parameter.
+If you have rules set for the manual review queue and a dispute is flagged for manual review, you can mark a dispute as reviewed and submit it by submitting the dispute with the `force` parameter.

 ## Braintree disputes